pingcap/docs-cn/op-guide/migration.md

 cd tidb-enterprise-tools-latest-linux-amd64
 ```

 Assuming the data from `t1` and `t2` is already imported to TiDB using `mydumper`/`loader`.
-Now we hope that any updates to these two tables are synchronised to TiDB in real time.
+Now we hope that any updates to these two tables are synchronized to TiDB in real time.

-### Obtain the position to synchronise
+### Obtain the position to synchronize

 The data exported from MySQL contains a metadata file which includes the position information.
 Take the following metadata information as an example:
 ```